About Grief

 In our modern era, we see conflict, destruction, and tragedy more constantly.
 For this reason, a lot of people have learned to completely tune out loss and the emotions associated with trauma.
 When it comes to grieving, many people see it as a brief and temporary feeling and that they are expected to go back to normal life when everyone else has moved on.
 This of course, is not the case for MANY people experiencing a loss, convincing them that they should already have processed the pain.
 Grieving can intensify health problems and cause extra anxiety and feelings of depression, so processing it correctly even improves your health.

-"What is Grief, Really?"
+"What is Grief, really?"

 “What makes grief so hard?”